MattGrol/CTF/X-MAS CTF 2020/Web/PHP Master/PHP_Master.md

 ## Objective:

-Forging a payload capable of bypassing the various filters and checks, in order to have the flag printed.
+Forge a payload capable of bypassing the various filters and checks in code, in order to have the flag printed.

 ## Difficulty/Points:
 `easy/33`